 Our Guarantee

-At Hillcrest Funeral Home we strive to provide you with more than you would ever expect of us.
-If at any point you are not satisfied with any part of our services or products that we have provided and we are unable to correct the situation to your satisfaction, you will not be invoiced for that service or product we have provided.
-We want you to be completely satisfied with the services and products that you have received.
+At Hillcrest Funeral Home, our goal is to exceed your expectations.
+If, at any time, you are dissatisfied with any aspect of our services or products and we are unable to resolve the issue to your satisfaction, you will not be billed for that specific service or product.
+Your complete satisfaction with our services and products is our priority.

 No Hidden Fees